Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 |Greensand Ridge Walk||40 miles (64 km)||A walk through Bedforshire, Buckinghamshire and Cambridgeshire from Leighton Buzzard to Gamlingay.
 The route follows a ridge of greensand which rises from the clay vales on either side.|

-You will pass through Woburn, Millbrook, Maulden and Sandy and some delightful countrsyside.
+You will pass through Woburn, Millbrook, Maulden Woods, Ampthilll Park and Sandy with some delightful countrsyside, woodland trails and fabulous views to enjoy.

 |Hanslope Circular Ride||20 miles (32 km)||A 20 mile circular cycle and walking route through open countryside in north Buckinghamshire It passes through a nature reserve and wildfowl centre on its way to a tour of the Saxon manors of Hanslope.
 The open countryside of the Ouse and Tove Valleys gives extensive views across North Buckinghamshire and into Northants, with the distinctive spire of Hanslope Church the central feature.
 The route is open to horseriders, pedal cyclists and walkers and uses a combination of metalled and unmetalled roads and tracks, and headland and crossfield bridleways.
 There are a number of gates to open and close and the bridleways can be muddy, particularly after wet weather.
 The route is waymarked at every gate or major change in direction with a waymark disc - Circular Ride.|